-A Sanitary Trunk Sewer (Regional project 6911) along Dundas Street is required to service the FSS Study Area.
+Regional project 6911 is required to service the FSS Study Area.
 This project can be completed as development requires.
 The connection point at Colonel William Parkway is in place with available capacity to service the FSS Study Area.

 8.2.5 Expected Sewage Generation